wormhole-foundation/docs.wormhole.com/docs/reference/glossary.md

 ## xDapp

-A decentralized application that enables users to create and/or use xData.
+A decentralized application that uses the wormhole network for cross chain communication with assets/messages and uses xData.

 ## xData